Combatting Racism

 With this awareness, a provider can ask questions about how they receive the patient: Who is this person, and how do I make sense of them?
 What knowledge and awareness do I have about their culture?
 What thoughts and feelings emerge from me about them?

-Cultural competence and cultural humility together
+Cultural competence and humility together

 A “culturally competent” provider needs to have knowledge and awareness of: